moyano83/ansible-up-running/README.md

        - debug: var=ansible_distribution
 ```

 Ansible implements fact collecting through the use of a special module called the setup module.
-You don’t need to call this module in your playbooks
+You don't need to call this module in your playbooks
 because Ansible does that automatically when it gathers facts.
 Because Ansible collects many facts, the setup module supports a filter parameter that
-lets you filter by fact name by specifying a glob.1 For example: `ansible web -m setup -a 'filter=ansible_eth*'`.
+lets you filter by fact name by specifying a glob.
+For example: `ansible web -m setup -a 'filter=ansible_eth*'`.
 The output is a dictionary whose key
 is _ansible\_facts_.

 #### Local Facts